syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 ## Adding Striplines to Application

+### Regular Striplines

-To add the strip lines to an application:
+To add the regular type strip lines to an application:

 1. Define the Gantt with initial values.
 2. Set the ShowStripLines API value as True.